qbead/qbeadWebsite/content/book/dancing.md

 Notice when you dragged your mouse, your screen lit up at different brightnesses and colors!
 Try moving your mouse faster and slower!

 As you can see, when you drag the mouse faster, the color gets brighter!
 How fast or slow the mouse is moving is called speed.
 Now, did you also notice that if you dragged the mouse to the left, then to the right, the color changes?
-This is because we can assign a direction to our speed, and call it velocity!
+The color represents the direction of our speed.
+When scientists care about the direction, we call it velocity!
 The color of the box becomes blue when we drag the slider to the right and red when we drag the slider to the left.
 The color tells us the direction we are moving (right or left).
 When we represent velocity with numbers, we call motion in one direction positive and motion in the opposite direction negative.

 ::: further-reading
 We discuss the idea of velocity more in our lesson on [Vectors and Motion](/vectors).
-Kinematics is simply a fancy word for the study of motion.
+Check it out if you want to learn more about velocity (and acceleration).
 :::

-## Linear motion: A Three Line Dance
+## Dancing in Three Dimensions

 We’ve talked about motion in one dimension (1D), but we don’t live and move and dance on a single line.
 We’re free to go forwards and back, left and right, up and down, and even along curves.
 Instead of one line, we can represent our everyday motions as the movement along three lines.
 We call this three dimensional (3D) motion.
 When we move, or when the SpinWheel moves, we are travelling in 3D space.
-Inside your SpinWheel is a motion sensor that can tell when the SpinWheel moves.
+Inside your SpinWheel is a motion sensor that can tell when the SpinWheel accelerates (increases in speed) or deaccelerates (decreases in speed).

 ::: further-reading
 If you are curious about the sensor itself, check out our [specs](/specs) page where we talk more about the motion sensor and the other components of the SpinWheel.
 :::

 The code below will light up the virtual SpinWheel in  different colors as it moves.
 After you click `Run`, grab the SpinWheel and shake it.